 - Most importantly, the last speaker gets the last word.
 You win the privilege of closing the panel with one memorable key message.

 There’s one catch for the last speaker: you must be prepared to deliver your message double-speed, in case the moderator loses control of the clock and your time gets cut short.

 As a person who’s planned many panels and prepared many panel speakers, here’s what I learned.
 Always ask to go first.
 If that slot is taken, then ask to go last.

 The truth is, most panelists never bother to ask about what position they’ll speak in, so it’s likely you will get your preferred slot.

 Even if both slots are taken, and you get stuck in the middle, you can still be a successful panelist.
 A relevant message and a strong delivery will help you get your story heard.

 First, let’s focus on your message.
 Make sure you have a concise, relevant message that enables you to hook your audience and get your story heard.
 You can do that by creating a simple Message Map.

 Have a quick message ready

 By using a Message Map to prepare for your panel slot, you can accomplish your goals in a short amount of time.
-Whether you have 2 minutes or 20, make sure you keep your message quick and to the point.
+Whether you have 2 minutes or 20, keep your message quick and to the point.

-As my partner, George Stenitzer, says in his blog on keeping your message short, the average person has an initial attention span of 8.25 seconds.
-A goldfish has a longer span at 9 seconds!
+While your goal is to get your story heard, make sure you use the Message Map to frame it in words that will resonate with your audience.
+Make sure you tell them what’s in it for them and that you speak in their language, avoiding acronyms and jargon.
+As my business partner, George Stenitzer, states in his blog on keeping your message short, the average person has an initial attention span of 8.25 seconds.
 When you consider that the average panel is 45 minutes to an hour, you get the idea!